-German lawmakers vote on same-sex marriage
+German lawmakers vote to legalize same-sex marriage

 But with September's election looming, Merkel has come under increasing pressure, with her main rivals and potential coalition partners announcing support for "Ehe für alle" (marriage for all).

-The left-leaning Green party and the centrist FDP both said that they would not enter into any coalition deal with Merkel if "Ehe für alle" was not enshrined in it.
+The left-leaning Green party and the centrist FDP had both said that they would not enter into any coalition deal with Merkel if "Ehe für alle" was not enshrined in it.
 The left-leaning Die Linke party has long supported full equality.

-Following the Chancellor's comments Monday, Martin Schulz, leader of the Social Democratic Party (SPD) -- the second largest party in parliament -- tweeted: "We will push through marriage equality in Germany.
-This week."

-Friday is the last chance for parliament to vote on the issue before it breaks for the summer recess and election campaigning begins in earnest.
+Friday was the last chance for parliament to vote on the issue before it breaks for the summer recess and election campaigning begins in earnest.

-"This is about the further disintegration of the social order," tweeted CSU politican Hans-Peter Friedrich on Wednesday.

-"Marriage is reserved for a woman and a man," wrote Hans Reichart, a CSU politician in the Bavarian state parliament.
-"That must prevail!"
+The result was welcomed by many of the country's liberal politicians on Twitter.

+"Today, our country is more free, more tolerant, and more modern," said FDP leader Christian Lindner.

-Anja Neundorf, associate professor at the University of Nottingham, sees Merkel's change of stance as an election tactic designed to appeal to the average German voter -- but one that could backfire among traditional, religious CSU supporters in Bavaria.
+Anja Neundorf, associate professor at the University of Nottingham, said she saw Merkel's change of stance as an election tactic designed to appeal to the average German voter -- but one that could backfire among traditional, religious CSU supporters in Bavaria.
 Merkel needs the support of those voters to win the election.

 CSU supporters "are much more sensitive to this issue" than other voters, Neundorf told CNN.
-And some might choose to simply stay at home on polling day, she explained.
+And some might choose to simply stay at home on polling day, she said.

-By legalizing gay marriage, Germany would follow the path of many of its European neighbors, as well as countries around the world.
+By legalizing gay marriage, Germany follows the path of many of its European neighbors, as well as countries around the world.

 In 2001, the Netherlands became the first country to legalize same-sex marriage.
 More than 20 other nations have followed suit, including Spain, Canada, Argentina, France, the United Kingdom and the United States.